VetheonGames/AllPac/README.md

 If you used the Installer Script, updating is easy.
 Just run `allpac-update-system`.

-If you did *NOT* use the Installer Script, updating is stil super easy.
+If you did *NOT* use the Installer Script, updating is still super easy.
 Just use `wget` to pull down the [updater script](https://git.pixelridgesoftworks.com/PixelRidge-Softworks/Installers/raw/branch/main/allpac/update.sh):
 ```bash
 wget -O ~/.allpac/bin/allpac-updater.sh "https://git.pixelridgesoftworks.com/PixelRidge-Softworks/Installers/raw/branch/main/allpac/update.sh"
 ```